 According to data from the National Survey on Drug Use and Health in 2015, approximately 39.1% of the LGBT population used illicit drugs during the prior year.
 This is more than double the number of heterosexual people in the same time frame, where 17.1% had used drugs.

-Why is substance use so prevalent for LGBT people?
+Why is substance use so prevalent for LGBTQ people?

 The members of this community face special hardships and challenges that many others do not.
 Some have to deal with not being accepted by their friends and family members.
 There is constant social criticism and discrimination along with a number of other issues that they must deal with on a daily basis, including: